While it’s possible for more than one person to be responsible for a motor vehicle accident, a driver may be considered at fault if:

-Whether you’re at fault of an accident or not, you should always exchange details with the other driver(s) involved.
-This will make it easier for either party to lodge a claim if they need to.
-At a minimum, you should get the at-fault driver’s name, address, contact number, licence details and car registration number.
+At a minimum, you should exchange details with the at-fault driver; take the driver’s name, address, phone number, licence details and car registration number.
 The more information about the crash you’ve got, the better your chances will be of getting compensated.
-Also consider:

-Depending on the type of accident, the at-fault driver may also have to pay if your vehicle was towed, if you’ve hired a rental car while your vehicle is out of action and for any damage to personal property.
+Depending on the type of accident, the at-fault driver may also have to pay if your vehicle requires towing, if you’ve hired a rental car as a replacement vehicle while yours is out of action and for any damage to personal property.

-Taking out Comprehensive car insurance is an option to avoid these scenarios.
-As well as covering damage you may cause to other vehicles, Comprehensive insurance also covers your car for damage – regardless of who’s at fault, however at fault accidents will typically attract an excess payment.
-There’s also peace of mind that your car will be covered for damage caused by storms and hail, as well as theft.
+Taking out comprehensive car insurance is an option to avoid some of these scenarios.
+As well as covering damage you may cause to other vehicles, comprehensive insurance covers your car for any damages to your own regardless of who’s at fault.
+There’s also the peace of mind you get with knowing that your car will also be covered for damage caused by storms, hail, theft, fires and more.

-Third Party Fire and Theft insurance won’t cover your car’s damage if you’re at fault of an accident, but it will cover your car if it’s damaged by fire or stolen.
-Third Party Property covers other people’s vehicle, as well as their property, if you cause an accident, but again, it won’t protect your vehicle.
+If you’re not looking for top-notch cover, Third Party Fire and Theft insurance can cover the damages you cause to another vehicle in an accident, as well as your own car if it’s damaged by fire or stolen.
+Third Party Property Damage covers other people’s vehicles as well as their property if you cause an accident, but it won’t protect your vehicle.

 Compulsory Third Party (CTP) insurance, which all cars are legally required to have to drive on Australian roads, only covers you if you injure or kill someone while behind the wheel.

 Check the relevant Product Disclosure Statement (PDS) from any provider prior to taking out any insurance policy where you will find out all the inclusions, exclusions and benefits to suit you.